 Big families typically need a lot of space to move around, and the kitchen is no exception.
 When looking at creating a roomy, open kitchen, the first step is to consider how it will connect with the other rooms in the home.
 This is easy when working with an open concept floor plan, as the main floor is typically structured so that there are no major obstructions between the kitchen and living areas.
 In other instances, adding space and flow to the kitchen may require knocking down a wall to give it more breathing room.

 An open floor plan: With no walls dividing the kitchen/dining/living area, a family has plenty of space to move around and interact with each other.
-The floor-to-ceiling windows in this 2-bedroom, 2-bath Contemporary style home plan provide an abundance of natural light and views of the outdoors (House Plan #149-1837).
+The large windows in this 5-bedroom, 3.5-bath Contemporary style home plan provide an abundance of natural light and views of the outdoors (Plan #149-1837).